farzanmrz/fin-submit-gbox/submission/README.md

 This document serves as my official submission for the [technical interview at gbox](https://docs.google.com/document/d/11XDcIPJqPaJczxd3bZJu001tGlhBJ2QyQOJ7gYeE5YM/edit?tab=t.0#heading=h.yf5q1o75t9l3), showcasing proofs of task completion.
 It further explains the reasons for any modifications to official instructions due to the architectural constraints of adapting the *[AndroidWorld Benchmark](https://github.com/google-research/android_world)* for Apple Silicon (M1 Max) to Gbox Agents.

-**⛔️ IMPORTANT NOTE:** Section "2.
-Learnings from Problems" is particularly important, as it details the complex problem-solving and justifications for the unconventional choices made during this challenging but rewarding task.

-<br><br>
 # Deliverables ✅
 ## ``Challenge 1`` - Setup AndroidWorld Benchmark ✅
 - [Image below](appendix/ch1_img_avd.png) demonstrates the AVD configured with exact specifications from the [AndroidWorld README](https://github.com/google-research/android_world/blob/main/README.md).
 The Device Manager confirms creation of "AndroidWorldAvd" while the Edit Device dialog verifies all required specifications were implemented.